 My name is Benjamin Nerding and I was born in 1987 in Landau in der Pfalz/Germany, a lovely town surrounded by vineyards and forest, located in the southwest of the country.
 I used to be a member of the youth scouts with whom I undertook my very first journeys and adventures.

 The biggest passion from my early childhood until now is sports.
 I started playing basketball at the age of 8.
-Later on in the age of 16, I started running middle distances (800m and 1500).
+Later on at the age of 16, I started running middle distances (800m and 1500).
 However, the distances in which I competed were getting longer and longer and I finally ended up doing a marathon (personal best: 2h41) and Ironman triathlon in a respective time of under 10 hours.
 I love extreme sports and did skydiving, competed in a 12-hour swim contest which I completed with 32 Km, did stunt flying, climbing, and much more…..

 I finished my education as a plumber in 2011 and decided to travel through the Alps in Germany, Austria and Switzerland to do something a bit different and keep myself in shape.
 The travel bug got into me and I started hitchhiking towards Istanbul.
 The fact that I have never done anything similar to that brought me to the awareness that there would be a dramatic change following soon.